Fanikal/Newspaper-Website/README.md

 3. [Running the Project](#running-the-project)

 ## Project Overview
-The project is an online newspaper that displays news (national, sports etc) - users can filter by category, view the articles as well ad modify the articles' information (only for certain registered users).
+The project is an online newspaper that displays news (national, sports etc) - users can filter by category, view the articles as well as modify the articles' information (only for certain registered users).

 ## Installation